Male Infertility: Causes, Symptoms, and Treatment

 - 5-alpha-reductase inhibitors, a medication class used to treat prostate enlargement and hair loss, which includes finasteride (Propecia®) and dutasteride (Avodart®)

-- Alpha blockers like silodosin (Rapaflo®), tamsulosin (Flomax®), alfuzosin (Uroxatral®), terazosin (Hytrin®), doxazosin (Cardura®), which are used to treat prostate enlargement
+- Alpha blockers like silodosin (Rapaflo®), tamsulosin (Flomax®), alfuzosin (Uroxatral®), terazosin (Hytrin®), and doxazosin (Cardura®), which are used to treat prostate enlargement

 - Some selective serotonin reuptake inhibitors (SSRIs) used to treat depression and anxiety, including sertraline (Zoloft®) and paroxetine (Paxil®)